 She stood, meeting his eyes with her chin lifted, studying the man.
 It was just the same Lin-san as she remembered: solemn eyes set in stern features that on first glance appeared cold, but when she looked long enough, or hard enough, she could see their kindness.
 It was a face that had probably never fully trusted her and honestly had probably never warmed much to her, but she had always thought of him kindly and had probably never said anything to indicate the fact.
 She suddenly threw her arms around him in an embrace.
 "I will miss you, Lin-san," she said quietly.
 "Please take care of yourself."

-He seemed bemused by her actions but slowly returned the hug awkwardly.
+He seemed bemused by her actions but slowly returned the hug by patting her shoulder awkwardly.
 "The same goes for you."

 Mai seemed to spring out of his arms as quickly as she had entered them; embarrassed for such a display of affection on a public street.
-Clasping her hands together, she bowed slightly, formally.
-"Good bye; have safe travels."
+Clasping her hands together, she bowed formally.
+"Good bye.
+Have safe travels."

 "I'm sure we'll see each other again," Lin said gently, returning the bow.
 "Until that time."